dashpay/docs/docs/user/introduction/features.rst

 -  **ChainLocks**, which protects the blockchain against 51% mining attacks by signing blocks as they are mined.
--  **Governance and Treasury** allows stakeholders in Dash to determine the direction of the project and devotes 10% of the block reward to development of the project and ecosystem.
+-  **Governance and Treasury** allows stakeholders in Dash to determine the direction of the project and devotes 10% of the block subsidy to development of the project and ecosystem.
 -  **Dash Evolution** will make using cryptocurrency as easy as using PayPal.